MohamedSamehMohamed/getProblemsFilter/README.md

 you can exclude some tags for example, if you want problems that don't require math to solve or any tag you choose.

+you can get probelms from specific div like only div.4 contests or div.
+2 and div.
+3

 ## How to use
 in command line or terminal type
 ``